DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 If you are on a **Mac or Linux** you already have these, and you can **skip** to the section _Everybody_.
 If you are on **Windows**, you need to get these first.

-> **INFO**: *A Note on Python versions*: The servers that you will be using runs Python 3.5 (it doesn't matter what runs on your local computer).
-The deep learning community has been slow to adopt 3.5, and there is definitely many that still use 2.7 (and thus a lot of software is written in 2.7).
+> **INFO**: *A Note on Python versions*: The servers that you will be using runs Python 2.7 (it doesn't matter what runs on your local computer).
+The deep learning community has been slow to adopt 3.5, and many still use 2.7, and thus a lot of software is written in 2.7.
+Some of the software for the exercises requires Python 2.7, and we will therefore use this version.
 Google (developers of [TensorFlow](https://www.tensorflow.org/get_started/), the framework we will use for this workshop) however are prioritizing Python 3.5.
-We believe that TensorFlow is the framework with the most promise, and therefore that Python 3.5 is the better option.
-If you wish to use Theano and Lasagne (another framework) you are probably better of with 2.7.
+It is therefore worth considering using this version going forward.
+If you wish to use Theano and Lasagne (another framework), then you are probably better of with 2.7.

 ### Windows People
 Unlike the other OSs Windows doesn't come with a Bash shell, so we need to install one.
 We suggest Git Bash.